davidmuraya/sqlite-cloudrun/README.md

 This project explores whether Google Cloud Run can reliably run a FastAPI application using SQLite as the backend database, with the SQLite file stored in a Google Cloud Storage (GCS) bucket.
 The goal is to evaluate the feasibility, performance, and reliability of this architecture for transactional workloads.

-**This setup is experimental and not recommended for production workloads.**
+**Disclaimer:** This setup is experimental and not recommended for production workloads.
+SQLite expects a POSIX-compliant filesystem with proper locking and random write support, which GCSFuse does not provide.

 ## Key Implementation Details